COVID-19 Emergency and Essential Services Package

 To help Australians respond to the COVID-19 pandemic, nbn is providing up to $50 million to assist phone and internet providers to support small and medium businesses, as well as emergency services organisations, essential services organisations and telehealth providers.

-This funding will help phone and internet providers keep emergency and essential services connected to the nbn™ network, through prioritising their connections and fault resolution, through offering enhanced service levels at no additional cost, and for telehealth providers, through speed boosts at no additional cost.
+Among other things, this funding will help phone and internet providers keep emergency and essential services connected to the nbn™ network, through prioritising their connections and fault resolution, through offering certain enhanced service levels at no additional cost, and, for telehealth providers, through certain speed boosts at no additional cost.

 How do I know if I’m eligible?

 Under these offers, nbn will not charge phone and internet providers for:

 - prioritising connections and fault resolution and certain enhanced service levels for emergency and essential services organisations (including telehealth providers); or

 - certain speed boosts for telehealth providers.

 However each phone and internet provider will have their own pricing structure, so you will need to contact your provider to enquire.
 The assistance period commenced in April 2020 and will run to September 2020.